‘Reduce heat with external awnings and canopies’

 This awning is operated by turning a crank handle (as standard) or can be motorised.
 When the bottom rail is at the desired position it can rest on its own weight or be locked with a pin at nominated intervals.

 This awning is operated by turning a crank handle (as standard) or can be motorised.
-The bottom rail is guided along a stainless steel wire which is bolted to the floor.
-When the bottom rail is lowered to ground level, dog clips are attached to maintain tension.
+The bottom rail is guided along a stainless steel wire which requires a solid fixing.
+When the bottom rail is lowered to ground level, dog clips are attached to secure into position.

 Auto Rollup fabric awnings